UsagiDrops/Css-and-Sass/README.md

-#Tutorial and learning project using SCSS, CSS
+#Tutorial and learning project using SCSS, CSS and npm